Lesson Plans and

 Links to lesson plans and other resources for Anthem and The Fountainhead.
-See also Video Lesson Plan: The Fountainhead and Ayn Rand's Anthem @ Web English Teacher.
+See also Anthem by Ayn Rand and We Are One: Introducing Anthem by Ayn Rand.
 For extensive information on Rand, go to The Ayn Rand Institute.

 A 5th-grade WebQuest for Ellen Raskin's novel.
 See also The Westing Game: Student Study Guide.

 A discussion guide to Where the Red Fern Grows from Scholastic.
-See also Novel Study: Where the Red Fern Grows and Where the Red Fern Grows ThinkQuest Page.
+See also Where the Red Fern Grows ThinkQuest Page.